architecture

 Permission center

-Approve once per capability · or use twin-md action in Terminal · same queue
+Approve each request in-app · or use twin-md action in Terminal · same queue

 Claude Desktop (separate app)

-Optional parallel setup: npx twin-md init registers the same twin MCP in Anthropic’s Claude Desktop so that app can poll the action queue, run computer-use, and resolve items.
+Optional source setup registers the same twin MCP in Anthropic’s Claude Desktop so that app can read the configured Obsidian vault, poll the action queue, run computer-use, and resolve items.
 This does not replace in-app chat—it is an extra surface for power workflows.

 Real desktop & apps